 Cheap bars in New York

 The rooftop is what keeps crowds coming back to this LES rock club—it’s got potted palms, a fishpond and a margarita machine.
-When the airy party ends at midnight, head to the ground level for deejayed music or into the basement to catch a live show.
-Tuesdays from 7 to 10pm, hot dogs and burgers are served for five bucks per plate—so no need to worry about boozing on an empty stomach.
+When the open-air party ends at midnight, head to the ground level to kick back on tufted couches or dance to guest and resident deejayed sets.
+If you're feeling more fired up, venture to the basement lounge for more raucous and rowdy live music performances.

 A self-described “rock and sleaze fag bar,” the Cock is just the sort of dark, sketchy dive where you can unleash your inner sexy beast.
-The dearth of uptown attitude (or any apparent concern for cleanliness) pulls artists, musicians, writers, fashionistos, tourists and closeted rebels in stiff polos, all of whom can appreciate a little dirty fun.
+The dearth of uptown attitude (or any apparent concern for cleanliness) pulls artists, musicians, writers, fashionistos, tourists and closeted rebels, all of whom can appreciate a little dirty fun.
 Homeskool Mondays feature DJ extraordinaire Jon Jon Battles.
 Weekends get so crowded (midnight to 3am) that there’s often a cover charge.
-Stuff your pockets before coming here; it’s cash only.
+Stuff your pockets before coming here—it’s cash only.

-This salon-turned-saloon salutes bygone glamour days—the decor ranges from Aqua Net to helmet-style hair dryers.
-Nightly DJs provide a loud punk-to-funk soundtrack that makes the pretty young things shake their shags and toss back the free Blue Rinse margarita (tequila, curaçao, lime juice) that comes with a $10 manicure (Wed–Sun).
+This salon-turned-saloon salutes bygone glamour days from the '50s to the '80s—the decor ranges from Aqua Net to helmet-style hair dryers.
+Nightly DJs provide a loud punk-to-funk soundtrack that makes the pretty young things shake their shags and toss back the free martini that comes with a $10 manicure.
 A Brooklyn branch marks the second in New York City, and the seventh in the U.S.